 The cheapest homeowners insurance in Arkansas depends on a number of factors unique to you including the value of your home, where you live, your deductible and what type of discounts you can get.

 How do I get homeowners insurance in Arkansas?

-The first step is to know how much your home is worth.
+The first step to getting Arkansas home insurance is to know how much your home is worth.
 You won’t be able to complete an online quote with any insurance company without that information.
 If you purchased a home, your house was likely appraised at that time.
 From there, you can obtain an online quote from an insurance provider.
-You can also use the Department of Insurance Arkansas as a reference guide for any questions you have that are particular to the state of Arkansas.
+You can also use the Department of Insurance Arkansas as a reference guide for any questions you have that are particular to the state.

 What do I need to obtain a quote for homeowners insurance?